All Episodes

 Nice to have you with us.

-Uh a brand new week of broadcast excellence underway from here at the EIB Southern Command.
+A brand new week of broadcast excellence underway from here at the EIB Southern Command.

-A phone number if you want to be in the program today, 800 282-2882 and the email address rush at EIBNet.com.
+A phone number, if you want to be in the program today, 800-282-2882, and the email address, rush at EIBNet.com.

-Uh Chapel Hill is uh the dateline here.
+Chapel Hill is the date line here.

-Uh Thursday marked the second.
+Thursday, marked the second.

 Last Thursday marked the second postal scare in four months at John Edwards campaign headquarters in Chapel Hill.

-Uh both both these uh postal incidents uh proved to be harmless, but for businesses in Southern Village.
+Both these postal incidents proved to be harmless, but for businesses in Southern Village, Edwards headquarters is becoming more of a nuisance.

 Businesses complain that they're losing money.

-Some of them have to be shut down for the day whenever there's one of these postal scares.
+Some of them have to shut down for the day whenever there's one of these postal scares.

 Business owners say they're tired of the scares, tired of the business day interruptions.